-In state fiscal year 2012, the Executive Office of Health and Human Services received a $600,000 federal grant to facilitate local and regional mobility management and transportation coordination efforts across the state.
+In state fiscal year 2012, the Executive Office of Health and Human Services (EOHHS) received a $600,000 federal grant to facilitate local and regional mobility management and transportation coordination efforts across the state.
+MassDOT has awarded EOHHS a continuation grant that will take effect in state fiscal year 2014.

 The goal of this grant funding is to build the Commonwealth’s technical assistance and organizational capacity to help local stakeholders share their best practices; identify strategies to reduce barriers to coordinating transportation options; network and disseminate information about transportation resources; and develop creative solutions to meeting the trip needs of low income, disabled, older, and youth populations across the state so they may access jobs, services, and community life.

-EOHHS’s Human Service Transportation Office will implement the grant, along with the University of Massachusetts Disability Employment Policy Project’s Work Without Limits Initiative.
-The funding is available through June 2014.
+EOHHS’s Human Service Transportation Office implements the grant, in partnership with MassDOT.
+The funding is available through June 2015.

 - Create an online information hub on mobility management and transportation coordination at www.mass.gov/hst